 A parade with plenty of music!

-What’s more, we welcome the Québec City police force parade unit (Service de police de la Ville de Québec), the Montreal Pipes & Drums, the RCMP Pipes and Drums, the local 78th Fraser Highlanders – Fort St. Andrews and the Druméthiques of Québec City.
+What’s more, we welcome the Québec City police force parade unit (Service de police de la Ville de Québec), the RCMP Pipes and Drums, the local 78th Fraser Highlanders – Fort St. Andrews and the Druméthiques of Québec City.

 A colourful parade

 At the same time, local citizens will parade with Irish wolfhounds, and will march in groups representing Celtic dance troupes, leprechauns, historical re-enactors, dance schools, circus performers, Gaelic football clubs, and a fine showing by members of Irish families who take part in the event year after year.
 All told, more than 50 participant groups join in the parade!

 Be right in the heart of the festivities!

 The Québec City St Patrick’s Day Parade is more than 1000 participants, musicians, dancers, buskers, Irish-born families, charitable organizations, historical re-enactors, leprechauns and the ‘little people’, all of whom enliven downtown Quebec each year to the great delight of the spectators.
 Join the celebration!

 Every year more than 120 volunteers pitch in to make the parade a shared festive and fun-filled event.
 Various positions are available: ranging from reception to security, as well as assistance with the setting up.
 Come join us!